DanTappan/VISCA-Game-Controller/README.md

 - hot plugin/removal of controllers
 - support for up to 8 cameras (for use with [Blackmagic Design ATEM ISO Extreme](https://www.blackmagicdesign.com/products/atemmini))
 - integration with BitFocus Companion to automatically put selected cameras into the preview/program window
-- additional functions for minimal whitebalance control (One Push, Auto)
+- additional functions for minimal white balance control (One Push, Auto)
 - some rearrangement of functions between buttons/joysticks/hats on the controller based on the principle of "it seemed to me to work better that way"
 - bug fixes and hardening